 A great inexpensive option to consider is this paper model from ASA.
 It is just as easy to use as the company’s metal computers but is made from solid, heavyweight fiberboard.

-Due to its low price, I recommend buying this as a cheap backup to an electronic model like ASA CX-3.
+Due to its low price, we recommend buying this as a cheap backup to an electronic model like ASA CX-3.

 Jeppesen Student Flight Computer